shibbirmcc/servermind-mcp-server/DOCKER_DEPLOYMENT.md

   splunk-mcp-server
 ```

+## Transport Options

+The MCP server supports two transport mechanisms:

+### 1. STDIO Transport (Default for Docker)
+Traditional stdin/stdout communication for direct MCP client integration.

+### 2. SSE Transport (Server-Sent Events)
+HTTP-based transport using Server-Sent Events for web-based clients and environments that require HTTP communication.

+When using SSE transport, the server exposes port 8000 for HTTP connections.

 ## Cline Integration

 ### Configuration for Cline

-To use the Dockerized MCP server with Cline, add this configuration to your MCP client settings:

-#### Option 1: Using Docker Run
+#### Option 1: STDIO Transport (Recommended)

+For traditional MCP integration using stdin/stdout:

 ```json
 {